 Inoculating the Coffee

 This is the process of mixing the spawn (the carrier for the mycelium) into the coffee.
 Again, cleanliness is paramount, and all utensils, mixing containers, etc, should be thoroughly cleaned before hand.
 For ease of mixing it’s best to mix in an oversized bowl or container with a 15 to 20 litre capacity.
-With 1 kg of sawdust spawn you can inoculate 5 kg of coffee with 1 kg of spawn and then divide it between 2 containers, or inoculate 2.5kg of coffee with 500g of spawn and store the remaining sawdust spawn in the fridge until you get the next batch of coffee.
+With 1 kg of sawdust spawn you can inoculate 5 kg of coffee with 1 kg of spawn and then divide it between 2 containers, or inoculate 2.5kg of coffee with 500g of spawn and store the remaining sawdust spawn in the fridge until you get the next batch of coffee (remember for King Oyster it’s 1kg of spawn per 2.5kg of coffee).

 With the bag still sealed, gently break up the spawn until it returns to sawdust.
 Cut off one corner of the bag and distribute the spawn over the surface of the coffee.
 Use a clean large spoon/spatula/scoop to mix the sawdust spawn thoroughly into the coffee, ensuring that it is evenly distributed throughout.
 About 2-3 minutes of mixing will be sufficient.